 Community-based care of MDR-TB and HIV

-TF CARES has developed and is testing one of Africa’s first community-based treatment programs for patients who are co-infected with MDR-TB and HIV, with the goal of improving treatment outcomes for MDR-TB and limiting the generation and transmission of XDR-TB.
+TF CARES helped develop and test one of Africa’s first community-based treatment programs for patients who are co-infected with MDR-TB and HIV, with the goal of improving treatment outcomes for MDR-TB and limiting the generation and transmission of XDR-TB.

-We have shown that community-based treatment can yield successful outcomes for patients.
-This year we successfully demonstrated that MDR patients can be cured through community-based treatment
+- We have shown that community-based treatment can yield successful outcomes for patients and have demonstrated that MDR patients can be cured through community-based treatment.

-Our program design and educational materials have been adopted by other districts in the province and are being used in the design of a national program by the South African Department of Health.
+- Our program design and educational materials have been adopted by other districts in the province and were used in the design of a national program by the South African Department of Health.